Rapid Application Development

 When a fast time-to-market is essential

-When the customer needs the finished product in a relatively short amount of time, RAD makes perfect sense
+When the customer needs the finished product in a relatively short amount of time, RAD makes perfect sense.
+The methodology, especially combined with a strong low-code platform like Betty Blocks, makes sure that rapid applicational development is done risk-free.

 Check-icon

-To derive maximum value from RAD, customers should commit to being involved in the software development life cycle (SDLC) process, meeting with developers for regular feedback sessions
+To derive maximum value from RAD, customers should commit to being involved in the software development life cycle (SDLC) process, meeting with developers for regular feedback sessions.
+Embarking on a RAD strategy without valuable feedback can result in the wrong apps being built.

 Check-icon